 - From 2015- 2018, Brittany worked as a research assistant for Dr. Sarah Shannon on the Multi-State Study of Monetary Sanctions, Grant funded by Arnold Ventures (formerly the Laura and John Arnold Foundation) (Team PI: Alexes Harris).

 Sutton, Tara E., Leslie Gordon Simons, Brittany T. Martin, Eric T. Klopack, Frederick X.Gibbons, Steven R.H.
 Beach, and Ronald L. Simons.
-In Press.
+2019.
 “Racial Discrimination as a Risk Factor for African American Men’s Physical Partner Violence: A Longitudinal Test of Mediators and Moderators.”
 Violence Against Women.